s0n9Yu/DLCV-hw2/README.md

 python3 src/inference.py --model checkpoint/<model name>.ckpt
 ```

-The output is in prediction.csv
+The output is in pred.csv and pred.json

 ## Performance Snapshot